-FIELD TRIPS ARE FOR EVERYONE!
-You most emphatically do NOT have to be an expert to come on a field trip.
-Field trips can be enjoyed by anyone with any level of knowledge (or none).
-Photographers, children (with adult supervision), first-time field-trippers, you are ALL welcome.
+BUTTERFLY WALKS ARE FOR EVERYONE!
+You most emphatically do NOT have to be an expert to come on a butterfly walk.
+Butterfly walks can be enjoyed by anyone with any level of knowledge (or none).
+Photographers, children (with adult supervision), first-time participants, you are ALL welcome.

 If the weather looks doubtful please check with

-Please note that field trips are subject to amendment.
-Please consult the News Page for the relevant date for any changes to the events calendar.
+Please note that butterfly walks are subject to amendment.
+Please consult the Home Page or this page for any changes to the events calendar.

-Click here to open a PDF file containing Hampshire field trips.
+Click here to open a PDF file containing Hampshire Butterfly Walks.

 Click here to open a PDF file containing a list of walks on our Reserves.